Pets Need Wholesome Food Also

 Never feed cooked or cooked small bones, both of which can get stuck in the body.

-For me, since bones are not a significant part of the diet, I tend to stick to feeding chicken necks.
+For me, since bones are not a significant part of the diet, I tend to stick to feeding chicken necks or backs.
 However, if you want to feed bones as a major or significant part of the diet, then I would suggest reading a book about raw meaty bone diets for dogs and cats.

 Feeding Bones To Puppies and Kittens